Competitive & Benchmark UX Evaluation

 MeasuringU provides full services for each phase of benchmark and competitive usability evaluations.

 - Refining research questions, hypotheses, competitors, and metrics.
-We often recommend a mixed-methods approach for task-based usability testing that involves (where possible) a large unmoderated study and a moderated in-depth qualitative component.
-In a competitive study we advise on the pros and cons of using a within- versus between-subjects approach.
+We often recommend a mixed-methods services for task-based usability testing that involves (where possible) a large unmoderated study and a moderated in-depth qualitative component.
+In a competitive study we advise on the pros and cons of using a within- versus between-subjects services.

 - Defining the tasks, writing the scenarios, and recommending pre- and post-study questions.